L-Theanine and Caffeine

 - Decrease feeling of sleepiness

 Note: More and more people are taking the “l theanine + caffeine” combo to help with their ADHD or ADD symptoms.
-Some people are concerned with side effects or addiction to Adderall and Vyvanse.
 So this supplement combo is a very interesting idea to consider as a potential alternative.
 For more info, we also researched and wrote about supplements for ADHD.

 How does L-Theanine and Caffeine work?